cycle/docs/relation/belongs-to.md

 $t->run();
 ```

-You can only de-associate related entity if relation set as `nullable`, in other scenarious you will get an integrity exception:
+You can only de-associate related entity if relation set as `nullable`, in other scenarios you will get an integrity exception:

 ```php
 $post = $orm->getRepository(Post::class)->findOne();